majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Debian GUI
 ----------

 It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
-If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see here for details.
+If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see :ref:`here for details <vpn>`.

 ^^^^^^^^^^^^^^
 With Installer